top of page

 iv) Action: The final stage of the funnel is action or acquisition.
 Wherein, the prospect becomes an active customer.
 It is possible to convert a one-time customer into a repeat customer.

-In addition, 80 percent of future profits will come from just 20 percent of existing customers.
+v) Support: According to a research study, the probability of selling to an existing customer is 60 to 70%.
+Approximately, 80 percent of future profits will come from just 20 percent of existing customers.
 By providing meaningful support we can build long-term relationships with our customers.
 According to a study, 71% of customers end their relationship when they receive poor customer service and become a part of a competitor’s marketing funnel.

-Loyalty: To build loyalty, it’s important to engage with customers.
-The phase is also called engagement phase.
+vi) Loyalty: To build loyalty, it’s important to engage with customers.
 In this stage, we can encourage an existing customer to refer our products to their friends and family (i.e., referral).
-97% of customers look at reviews before buying, and around 92% hesitate to buy a product without online reviews.
+97% of customers look at reviews before buying, and ~ 92% hesitate to buy a product without online reviews.
+You can leverage upsell and cross-sell strategies (refer blog 76 to learn more about upsell and cross-sell).

 - Brand awareness to brand consideration